uc-cdis/va-doc/docs/source/index.rst

 You may also see a button to create a new cohort.
-This button will open a new tab in your browser, outside of the Gen3 GWAS App and send you to OHDSI Atlas App.
+This button will open a new tab in your browser, outside of the Gen3 GWAS App and send you to the OHDSI Atlas App.

-**Step 2**
+**Step 2 Select a control cohort for GWAS**

 In this step, you will continue to define the study population.
 Please select the cohort that you would like to define as your study “control” population.
 You may only see cohorts that you have access to.
 Please select only one cohort.
 The size of the cohort population is indicated in the right hand side of the table.
 To browse the table please scroll down to the bottom.
+To search the table please enter free text in the search box to search by cohort name.
+To search the table please enter free text in the search box to search by cohort name.

 You may also see a button to create a new cohort.
 This button will open a new tab in your browser, outside of the Gen3 GWAS App and send you to OHDSI Atlas App.

-**Step 3**
+**Step 3 Select harmonized variables for covariates**

-In this step, you will select covariates for your study.
+In this step, you may select covariates for your study.
+This step is optional, and you may choose not to add any covariate at all.
 Please choose as many covariates as you wish, you may remove them later in the pipeline.
-Currently, only continuous covariates can be selected.
+Currently, only continuous covariates are presented.
 All variables are harmonized.
 To browse the table please scroll down to the bottom.

-**Step 4**
+To search the table please enter free text in the search box to search by cohort name.

+**Step 4 Assess % missing in selected covariates**

 In this step, you can review the covariates selection based on % missing metrics.
 To adjust covariates please return to Step 3.

-**Step 5**
+If no covariates were chosen in step 3, this step will be empty.

+**Step 5 Add custom dichotomous covariates**

+In this step, you may add custom dichotomous covariates by selecting two cohorts.
+This step is optional, and you may choose not to add any dichotomous covariate at all.
+You may combine a cohort for YES and a cohort for NO. Once cohorts are selected you may enter a name for the covariate.
+To commit the changes please press ‘Add’ at the bottom (You must ‘Add’ the variable before moving to the next screen if you want it to be a part of your analysis).
+You may repeat this action as many times as you need, or choose to not add any custom dichotomous covariates at all.
+Please note that all given names must be unique.

+As you add covariates you may see them populate on the right hand side of the screen as cards.
+The card contains your given name at the top of the card and the ability to remove the created covariate at the bottom of the card.

+**Step 6 Set workflow parameters and remove unwanted covariates**

 In this step, you will determine workflow parameters.
 Please adjust the number of population principal components to control for population